dlccyes/CollegeNotes/docs/OtherNotes/MacOS.md

 Next, go to System settings -> Displays -> set "Refresh rate" to 60Hz

+It works for me in Macbook Pros with Intel chips but not M2.
+For M2, I tried a few type C to type C cables and only one of them can make the connection work consistently.

 ### Chinese input laggy

 Kill the process and **reopen your app** if it's still laggy on an app.